TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/position_sense.md

 Applications and PRU-ICSS firmwares for following position sense encoders are provided in the SDK.

 - \subpage ENDAT
 - \subpage HDSL
 - \subpage TAMAGAWA

 \endcond

 \cond SOC_AM263X

-Applications and PRU-ICSS firmwares for following position sense encoder is provided in the SDK.
+Application for following position sense encoder is provided in the SDK.

-\subpage TAMAGAWA_OVER_UART
+- \subpage TAMAGAWA_OVER_UART

 \endcond